bitcoin-sv/spv-wallet-docs/deployment/microk8s.md

-# Deploying the BUX stack using a MicroK8s Cluster
+# Deploying the BUX Stack Using a MicroK8s Cluster

 In order to demonstrate the components working together to form a BSV wallet, detailed here is a reference implementation for deploying BUX using a Micro Kubernettes cluster.